Open-EO/openeo.org/documentation/1.0/glossary.md

 When the target grid or time series has a lower resolution (larger grid cells) or lower frequency (longer time intervals) than the source grid, aggregation might be used for resampling.
 For example, if the resolutions are similar, (e.g. the source collection provides 10 day intervals and the target needs values for 16 day intervals), then some form of interpolation may be more appropriate than aggregation as defined here.

+### Coordinate reference system as a data cube dimension

+In the data cube example above, _x_ and _y_ dimension values have a _unique_ relationship to world coordinates through their coordinate reference system (crs).
+This implies that a single coordinate reference system is associated with these _x_ and _y_ dimensions.
+If we want to create a data cube from multiple tiles spanning different coordinate reference systems (e.g. Sentinel-2: different UTM zones), we would _have_ to resample/warp those to a single coordinate reference system.
+In many cases, this is wanted because we want to be able to _look_ at the result, meaning it is available in a single coordinate reference system.

+Resampling is however costly, involves (some) data loss, and is in general not reversible.
+Suppose that we want to work only on the spectral and temporal dimensions of a data cube, and do not want to do any resampling.
+In that case, one could create one data cube for each coordinate reference system.
+An alternative would be to create one _single_ data cube containing all tiles that has an _additional dimension_ with the coordinate reference system.
+In that data cube, _x_ and _y_ no longer point to a unique world coordinate, because identical _x_ and _y_ coordinate pairs occur in each UTM zone.
+Now, only the combination (_x_, _y_, _crs_) has a uniqe relationship to the world coordinates.

+On such a _crs-dimensioned data cube_, several operations make perfect sense, such as `apply` or `reduce` on spectral and/or temporal dimensions.
+A simple reduction over the `crs` dimension, using _sum_ or _mean_ would typically not make sense; the "reduction" (removal) of the `crs` dimension that is meaningful involes the resampling/warping of all subcubes for the `crs` dimension to a single, common target coordinate reference system.

 ## User-defined function (UDF)

 The abbreviation **UDF** stands for **user-defined function**.
 With this concept, users are able to upload custom code and have it executed e.g. for every pixel of a scene, or applied to a particular dimension or set of dimensions, allowing custom server-side calculations.
 See the section on [UDFs](./udfs.md) for more information.